MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 ## Creating an App Center container for your mobile app manually

-You can manually create your App Center contaner for you mobile app.
+You can manually create an App Center contaner for your mobile app.
 More information: [App Center container](overview.md#app-center-container)

 > [!TIP]
 > For more information about App Center, go to [Visual Studio App Center documentation](/appcenter/).